jonathon0301/comp0034-cw2-g-team18/README.md

 The app also includes feature of account management which allows users to create their own account and they will have to log in first before seeing the data.

 Here is the screenshot of login page, corresponding to [login.html](gender_app/templates/login.html).
+It will check whether the username and password match with the data stored in the database.

 ![](screenshots/login.png)

 And here is the register page, html document can be found at [register.html](gender_app/templates/register.html).
+The registered information will be stored in [gender.db](gender_app/data/gender.db), which allows user to log in in the future.
+It has also set a series of warning when the user tries to register with existing username or enters the unmatched password during registration, which will be discussed in the testing part.

 ![](screenshots/register.png)